djcard/schemaCompare/README.md

 ### compare

 **purpose**: Compares between two datasources and creates migrations to bring the schema of the target up to date with the schema of the source.
 **use**: `SchemaCompare compare`
 **Parameters**:
     - sourceDS required string
     - targetDS required string
     - createmigrations boolean optional Defaults to true
     - type string optional `full | table`.
 Defaults to `full`
     - table string optional The name of the table to compare in a table type comparison.
-    - excludeSchemas array optional The names of schemas to skip when comparing.
-Defaults to `['sys', 'INFORMATION_SCHEMA', 'tmp']`
+    - excludeSchemas array optional The names of schemas to skip when comparing.Defaults to `['sys', 'INFORMATION_SCHEMA', 'tmp']`
     - outputPath string Optional The target location for migrations.
 Defaults to /resources/database/migrations under the current folder.